 In this case, you can share a survey with your potential customers to understand the flavor that’s missing in regular bakeries.
 Ask specific questions, get into minute details.

-For example, a survey like the one below could do wonders!
+For example, a demographic research survey like the one below can do wonders!

 You can try one here for FREE!